metagn/metagn/README.md

   - [sliceutils](https://github.com/metagn/sliceutils) - utilities and abstractions for the Slice type
   - [shorteststring](https://github.com/metagn/shorteststring) - word-size stack string implementation
   - [spread](https://github.com/metagn/spread) - macro for block arguments for function calls/collection literals
+* [marggers](https://github.com/metagn/marggers) - portable and configurable parser for a markdown dialect
+* [bazy](https://github.com/metagn/bazy) - in-development scripting language with a focus on types, macros and dynamic dispatch

 If you want to support my work please consider donating over [Buy Me a Coffee](https://www.buymeacoffee.com/metagn).
 Being a student in Turkey, any amount means a lot.